IT SOUNDS LIKE A TINY CASTLE

 WHATS THE PLAN

 Tiny Castle is equipped to track your band live with zero-latency headphone mixes for every member.
 We can track to a click, or not - however you're comfortable recording.
+If it matters, I track and mix in Pro Tools 2020.5.

 In order for guitar or bass mistakes to not affect a good drum take, we can mic up to 4 guitar and bass amps in my isolation room, so that the drum mics are isolated from the other instruments.
 Tracking together as a band and knowing that your flubbed guitar or bass line won't ruin the whole drum take can make a big difference.
+Vocals are generally best handled as an overdub, but we can do scratch vocals live if they're absolutely necessary.

 Reducing amp bleed like this is also very important when the goal is to capture the beautiful bloom of drum hits in the distant room mics.
 We don't have to use a lot of the room mics in your final mix, but having the option is a whole lot cooler than not.